 Safe, high-quality food is a fundamental prerequisite for human health.
 Regulation (EC) 178/2002 sets out general principles of food safety and Regulation (EU) 2017/625 aims for a high level of protection for humans, animal and plant health and the environment.
 The food labelling Regulation (EU) 1169/2011 and the Novel Food Regulation (EU) 2015/2283 together ensure that nanomaterials in foods must be clearly indicated and their safety assessed using state-of-the-art methods.
-However, there is currently a plethora of measurement techniques and standards that can be applied to food safety; data is often insufficient or contradictory and there is a lack of consensus.
+However, there are currently a plethora of measurement techniques and standards that can be applied to food safety; data is often insufficient or contradictory and there is a lack of consensus.
 Better coordination between institutions is required to improve the current state-of-the-art in food-related measurements at European level.
-A European Metrology Network will improve the reliability of measurement results along the food chain and ensure traceability to the SI in European food control.
+Consequently, there is a need for an integrated European Metrology Network to establish a long-term dialogue between the metrology community and stakeholders of the food and food safety sector to better understand the industrial and regulatory needs and to help ensure that as a consequence traceability to the SI for reliable measurements along the European food chain is under control.